MRC-CSO-SPHSU/MiniDemographicABM.jl/README.md

 Atiyah Elsheikh (V1.0)

 ### Release Notes
 - **V1.0** (22.02.2023) : First initial implementation exploring various capabilities of Agents.jl as a demonstration of how to implement an abstract demographic ABM.
 A space type was implemented as a demonstration.
+A comprehensive set of unit tests is included.
     - V1.0.1 (??.??.??)

 ### License